Sarah Olney

-Sarah Jane Olney (née McGibbon; born 11 January 1977) is a British Liberal Democrat politician and former accountant who has served as Member of Parliament (MP) for Richmond Park since 2019, and previously from 2016 to 2017.
-Olney has served as the Liberal Democrat Spokesperson for Treasury since July 2022, and for Business and Industrial Strategy since January 2020.
+Sarah Jane Olney (née McGibbon; born 11 January 1977) is a British Liberal Democrat politician who has served as the Member of Parliament (MP) for Richmond Park since 2019, previously holding the seat from 2016 to 2017.
+Olney has served as the Liberal Democrat spokesperson for the Treasury from July 2022 to 2024.
+And for business and industrial strategy from January 2020 to 2024, she currently serves as Spokesperson for the Cabinet Office since September 2024.

-She was the constituency's MP for six months, from a by-election in December 2016 to the general election in June 2017, and then two years later, she regained the seat at the 2019 general election, facing off against Zac Goldsmith of the Conservative Party in all three elections.
-She was the Liberal Democrat Spokesperson for International Trade from January 2020 to September 2020, and was Spokesperson for Education from May 2017 to June 2017.
-Whilst out of Parliament, she was a financial accountant for Historic Royal Palaces, from 2018 to 2019.
+Olney was first MP for Richmond Park for six months, from a by-election in December 2016 to the general election in June 2017, before she regained the seat at the 2019 general election, facing off against Zac Goldsmith in all three elections.
+She was the Liberal Democrat spokesperson for international trade from January to September 2020 and for education from May to June 2017.
+While out of Parliament, she was a financial accountant for Historic Royal Palaces, from 2018 to 2019.

 Early life and career

-Olney was born in Frimley, Surrey in 1977 to parents Ian McGibbon and Rosalyn McGibbon.
+Sarah McGibbon was born in Frimley on 11 January 1977 to Ian and Rosalyn McGibbon.
 She was educated at All Hallows Catholic School in Farnham and then studied English Literature and Language at King's College London.
 She initially worked as a bookseller in Hatchards, Piccadilly, from 1998 to 2000.

 Olney became a qualified accountant at the Association of Chartered Certified Accountants in 2016.
 She worked as an accountant at Barclays, Arts & Business, Distilled Ltd, SCi Sales Group and the National Physical Laboratory in Teddington until she entered politics after the 2015 general election.

-Political career

-Olney joined the Liberal Democrats in July 2015, soon after the general election, in the realisation that she was a liberal dissatisfied with the direction of the United Kingdom.
+Olney joined the Liberal Democrats in July 2015, having said that she was a liberal dissatisfied with the direction of the United Kingdom.